the-lifting-engineer/vincent.engineer/content/Binary_Clock/about.md

 aliases = ["about-us", "about-hugo", "contact"] author = "Vincent The-Lifting-Engineer"
 +++
-What is a Binary Clock:
+What is a Binary Clock: test
 A Binary Clock is a clock that shows the time as a binary value.
 For example 12:49 will be displayed as 1100 110001 (it should be noted this is seperating hours and minutes as seperate binary values for the purpose of displaying).

 Why this project: